Federal Direct Loans

 If your Federal PLUS Loan is not listed as pending aid on the second bill, you need to contact the Financial Aid Office

-Parents, or Graduate students, interested in borrowing through the PLUS Loan program for the 2019-20 year are requested to wait until July, 1, 2017 to apply.
-The federal website is currently being improved to make the application process easier and faster.
+Parents, or Graduate students, interested in borrowing through the PLUS Loan program for the 2019-20 year are requested to wait until July, 1, 2018 to apply.

 - Request either the Parent PLUS loan or the Graduate PLUS loan.
 PLUS loans are available to parents of dependent undergraduate students enrolled at least half time in an eligible program at an eligible school.
 These are low-interest, unsubsidized loans available to parents to supplement their children's aid package, up to the school's cost of attendance.
 Graduate and professional degree students may borrow under the PLUS Loan program up to their school's cost of attendance minus other financial assistance.
 Other financial assistance includes Direct Subsidized Loans, Direct Unsubsidized loan, scholarships and grants.